-Seminar is a year long course required for all twelfth graders at Colchester High School.
-In Seminar, students will work together to explore current issues in our community and our world and analyze how change happens.
+Seminar is the year-long culminating humanities course required for all twelfth graders at Colchester High School.
+In Seminar, students will engage in personal reflection, considering the factors that have shaped them in a personal essay.
+They will further examine how their perspectives influence how they view current events.
 Students will ultimately identify a pivotal issue relevant to themselves and society today and use that issue to design and execute an extended inquiry study.
-During the span of the year, students will learn the foundational skills needed to execute an extended inquiry study, use their personalized learning plans to help them identify their "pivotal issue," create an inquiry plan and complete the research required to fulfill that plan.
-Students should expect to practice and demonstrate skills essential to learning: communication, thinking and citizenship, within the scope of their inquiry study.
-The course will culminate in a public demonstration of learning.
+During the span of the year, students will practice the foundational skills needed to execute an extended inquiry study, create an inquiry plan and complete the research required to fulfill that plan.
+Students should expect to demonstrate skills essential to all learning -- critical reading and thinking, reflective and argumentative writing, and communication -- within the scope of their inquiry study.